evgenyh/java-flow-example/README.md

 This is a simple project that shows how to use Java 9's Flow API to create a Reactive Programming example.
 It's based on a story: a Magazine Publisher with two different Subscribers, one of them being too slow to pick items.

-The guide [Reactive Programming with Java 9 Flow](https://thepracticaldeveloper.com/2018/01/31/reactive-programming-java-9-flow/) explains this code and the fictional use case with detail.

 ## Code Structure

 * `ReactiveFlowApp` creates a Publisher using Java 9's `SubmissionPublisher`.
 It implements backpressure and dropping of items by setting a timeout for subscribers.